Victor Wembanyama NBA Preview vs. the Lakers

-Victor Wembanyama will hope to make a difference for the San Antonio Spurs on Wednesday at 8:00 PM ET, against the Los Angeles Lakers.
+Victor Wembanyama plus his San Antonio Spurs teammates take on the Los Angeles Lakers at 7:30 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.